Área Santiago is a group of sixteen municipalities in the area of Santiago de Compostela, which work together in tourist promotion.

 ORIGIN OF ÁREA SANTIAGO

-The group of nineteen Área Santiago municipalities met for the first time on March 11, 2013, at the initiative of Santiago City Council, which invited the municipalities in the surrounding area and three from Pontevedra province, with which it had been working efficiently in a network for the joint tourist promotion of the Traditional Rural Carnival of the “Xenerais da Ulla”.
-After this first gathering, other municipalities in the surroundings asked to join, until the present total of nineteen was attained.
+The group of sixteen Área Santiago municipalities met for the first time on March 11, 2013, at the initiative of Santiago City Council, which invited the municipalities in the surrounding area and three from Pontevedra province, with which it had been working efficiently in a network for the joint tourist promotion of the Traditional Rural Carnival of the “Xenerais da Ulla”.
+After this first gathering, other municipalities in the surroundings asked to join, until the present total of eighteen was attained.

 The founding of this group was made official on May 27, 2013, with the signing on the part of these municipalities’ 19 mayors of an “Intention Protocol for Collaboration in Joint Tourist Promotion”, a union that is considered beneficial for all signatory municipalities due to the possibilities arising from the tourist attraction of Santiago de Compostela, Galicia’s main destination.